mariaguillen09/scrnaseq-parkinsonism-analysis/README.md

 ## 1. Cell Ranger Analysis

 Samples were processed using **Cell Ranger v9.0.0** (10x Genomics) prior to running these scripts.
-Cell Ranger performed read alignment to the **GRCh38-2024-A** reference genome using STAR, barcode filtering, UMI counting, and generation of filtered count matrices (`.h5` format).
+Cell Ranger performed read alignment to the **GRCh38-2024-A** reference genome using STAR, barcode filtering, UMI counting, and generation of filtered count matrices.
+Output is provided as compressed archives (`.tar.gz`) containing the three standard sparse matrix components:

+- `barcodes.tsv.gz` — cell barcode identifiers
+- `features.tsv.gz` — gene identifiers (gene name + Ensembl ID)
+- `matrix.mtx.gz` — UMI count matrix in sparse format

+These files are read into R using `Read10X()` from Seurat.

 ---